Klayton Adams: Playing career

 Adams initially played junior college football at American River College near his hometown Sacramento and initially wanted to convert to linebacker but was persuaded not to by his coach.
-He proceeded to walk-on at Boise State where he was named a second team All-WAC selection his senior year.
+He proceeded to walk-on at Boise State where he was named a second team All-WAC selection his senior year as an offensive lineman.

 Coaching career

-Early career
+Boise State

 Upon the conclusion of his playing career at Boise State, Adams began his coaching career at his alma mater as graduate assistant in 2005.
 He went on to coach at Western Washington as the run game coordinator and offensive line coach until the football program was shut down in 2008.
 He also had stints coaching at Sacramento State and San Jose State.

 Colorado

 Following the hire of San Jose State head coach Mike MacIntyre as the head coach at Colorado, Adams joined his coaching staff as the running backs and tight ends coach.
 He was shifted to offensive line coach in 2016, and later added the title of co-offensive coordinator ahead of the 2018 season.